CV SHOTS Price Tops $0.0006 (CVSHOT)

-CV SHOTS (CVSHOT) traded flat against the dollar during the one day period ending at 13:00 PM E.T. on August 15th.
-CV SHOTS has a market capitalization of $1.78 million and approximately $6.28 worth of CV SHOTS was traded on exchanges in the last day.
-One CV SHOTS token can currently be purchased for $0.0006 or 0.00000001 BTC on popular exchanges.
-Over the last week, CV SHOTS has traded up 41.3% against the dollar.
+CV SHOTS (CVSHOT) traded 0% lower against the dollar during the twenty-four hour period ending at 22:00 PM ET on August 19th.
+CV SHOTS has a market cap of $1.77 million and $1.91 worth of CV SHOTS was traded on exchanges in the last 24 hours.
+One CV SHOTS token can currently be bought for approximately $0.0006 or 0.00000001 BTC on major cryptocurrency exchanges.
+During the last week, CV SHOTS has traded 0.2% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.